wwwide/brief-form/README.md

 }
 ```

-As we can see here each form input component is given ass basic necessary data to properly display its state and handle value updates.
+As we can see here each form input component is given all basic necessarry data to properly display its state and handle value updates.

 Let's imagine we want to implement check box list input for our form: